 - Add 2 inches (5 cm) to your measurement to get the torso length of your backpack.
 Usually, your C7 bone is roughly 2 inches higher than the place where the shoulder straps are attached to the pack, which is why you need to add 2 inches to your measurement.

 Tip: For beginners, I recommend getting the Teton Sports Scout 3400 backpack, which is really affordable, durable, and super comfortable.
 The only downside is that it’s pretty heavy, but as a beginner, that shouldn’t be your main concern anyway.
-You can read its full review over here.

 My research revealed that you can indeed calculate your average torso length just by knowing your height.
 You just need to multiply your height by 0.27.
 However, this method produces somewhat unprecise results, with roughly a 10% margin or error.
 If you’ll be hiking rarely, then this is probably enough to get a backpack that fits well, but if you really want to nail the fit of your backpack, you should measure your real torso length, which isn’t that hard to do anyway.